Emotional Intelligence | Stevehein.com

 --

-The author thinks he is being funny with his ending, but for people like teens in an emotionally abusive home, they really are not in control and won't be till they get out of the house.
+Some may find the ending a little humorous, but for people like teens the ones we work with at EQI, who live in emotionally abusive homes, they really are not in control and won't be till they get out of the house.
 It only makes them feel worse to make it sound so simple.
 If it were that simple, they would have done it already.
 Also many adults say something like "it is your choice" when in fact the teenager has very few choices, or can only choose between doing what the adult says or being punished or made to feel bad about themselves.

 In other words, the author fails to show understanding for many people in many situations which are very different than his own.
 I am pretty sure the author is a free-lance writer.
 There are few people in the world with more freedom than a free-lance writer.
-A free-lance writer has no one individual boss, so they have less fear of getting fired for "talking back", disobeying etc. I don't think this author would be much help to a suicidal teen.
+A free-lance writer doesn't have a particular boss, so they have less fear of getting fired for "talking back", disobeying etc.

 On the other hand these are good suggestions for someone who has some degree of freedom and wants to feel more free and in control of their own lives.
 Or in other words both happier and more guilt-free.